 Another application for the Avatar Machine is as a form of entertainment.
 The Avatar Machine has the potential to become a high-tech game or toy.
 When users tested the Avatar machine, Owens observed that they seemed to enjoy possessing the physical characteristics and traits of a creature much larger and more powerful than themselves.
 He also saw that many of them had fun observing the reactions of passers-by.
 It's not hard to imagine the Avatar Machine becoming a curiosity at a high-tech amusement park.

-To learn more about the Avatar Machine and related subjects, follow the links on the next page.
+To learn more about the Avatar Machine and related subjects, follow the links below.